MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - **PowerShell**.
 Use this method if you want to collect logs based on specific parameters.
 You have the option to save logs to an SMB share, send supplementary logs, or send logs for specific roles only.

-   > [!NOTE]
+Keep in mind the following information before you start log collection:

+- The time required for log collection depends on the time range you specify.
+The longer the time range, the more time it'll take for log collection.
+Therefore, we recommend limiting the time range to only the logs you need.
-   > The recommended log collection period is two hours.
-Avoid log collections longer than 24 hours, as they aren't supported.
-Additionally, attempting multiple log collections simultaneously will result in failure.
+- Log collections longer than 24 hours aren't supported.
+- Attempting multiple log collections simultaneously will result in a failure.

 ### [Azure portal (recommended)](#tab/azureportal)